brandon-rowe/Go/README.md

 independent study of go lang

 <p>
-I will be uploading random projects from go lang book.

-I decided to start learning go because it has the ability to keep and manage multiple connections at the same time.
+I decided to start learning go because of it's ability to keep and manage multiple connections at the same time.

 Example use case would be operating a chat-room or processing blockchain transactions.